bwagenseller/bwagenseller.github.io/learn_to_code/java/akka/examples/grpc_actor_with_envelopes_example.md

      *
      * @param msg
      */
-    private void sendMessageToServer(Message msg) {
+    private void sendMessageToServer(Message msg, boolean wrapInEnvelope) {

+        if(wrapInEnvelope) {
             // We will use a builder for this.
 Start building the envelope using what we can fill out now HealthServiceMsg.FruitRequestEnvelope.Builder envelopeBuilder = HealthServiceMsg.FruitRequestEnvelope.newBuilder().setInternalID("12345");

             // To add the message, the object MUST be of type T and NOT Object - so if we did not declare msg as an Object above we would be fine, but since we did, we need to
             // explicitly typecast the object
             if (msg instanceof HealthServiceMsg.FruitRequest) {
                 envelopeBuilder = envelopeBuilder.setMessage(Any.pack((HealthServiceMsg.FruitRequest) msg));
             } else if (msg instanceof HealthServiceMsg.Sword) {
                 envelopeBuilder = envelopeBuilder.setMessage(Any.pack((HealthServiceMsg.Sword) msg));
             } else if (msg instanceof HealthServiceMsg.Veggie) {
                 envelopeBuilder = envelopeBuilder.setMessage(Any.pack((HealthServiceMsg.Veggie) msg));
             } else if (msg instanceof HealthServiceMsg.EndFruit) {
                 envelopeBuilder = envelopeBuilder.setMessage(Any.pack((HealthServiceMsg.EndFruit) msg));
             }

             // finish building the envelope
             HealthServiceMsg.FruitRequestEnvelope envelope = envelopeBuilder.build();

+            if (outboundActor == null) {
+                // if the outbound actor is null, stash the message unsentMessages.add(envelope);
+            } else {
                 // The envelope goes to the server over the materialized actor outboundActor.tell(envelope, self());
+            }
+        } else {
+            // no envelope needed - sometimes this is used for the Done message at the end if (outboundActor == null) {
+                // if the outbound actor is null, stash the message unsentMessages.add(msg);
+            } else {
+                // The envelope goes to the server over the materialized actor outboundActor.tell(msg, self());
+            }
+        }

     }

     /**
      * This should never be used, but I put it in here for posterity.